-If you have dysphagia or are close to someone with a swallowing issue, you don’t have to go it alone.
+If you have dysphagia or are close to someone with a swallowing disorder, you don’t have to go through it alone.
 A support group can help.
 (See list of active support groups below)

 The National Foundation of Swallowing Disorders (NFOSD) began its first dysphagia support group in 2010.
-The most recent meeting of 20 people included dysphagia patients, caregivers, and a few students.
+The most recent meeting consisted of 20 people included dysphagia patients, caregivers, and a few students.
 It was co-lead by a Jan Pryor, a skilled speech language pathologist, and Sonia Blue, the former president of the NFOSD.
 The meeting kicked off with a group presentations and discussion and then split into smaller breakout sessions.
-They were planned about 2 months in advance, held on a Saturday, and lasted 2.5 hours.

 Dysphagia patient feedback from the meeting included: